American Evolution™ Legacy Projects

 Library of Virginia

-The Library of Virginia, working in partnership with the Virginia Foundation for the Humanities, is developing a statewide project that explores the implications of immigration and the experiences of immigrants as they come to Virginia.
-Some will have come to this country seeking new opportunity; others as refugees fleeing war and hardship.
+The Library of Virginia, working in partnership with Virginia Humanities, is developing a statewide project that explores the implications of immigration and the experiences of immigrants as they come to Virginia.
+Some come to this country seeking new opportunity; others as refugees fleeing war and hardship.
 Keeping in mind that the stated goals of 2019 Commemoration include exploring the historical and continuous journey toward the ideals of America and fostering an honest and serious discussion about diversity and the challenges of blended cultures, the Library of Virginia’s exhibition explores the experience and impact of immigration and looks toward the future of an increasingly diverse Virginia.
-Interviews conducted by the VFH will form the core of the exhibition, which will be both an artifactual exhibition installed at the LVA and a traveling exhibition that will travel to each of Virginia’s eleven congressional districts.
-Additionally, the LVA and the VFH are collaborating on a three- day teachers’ institute to be held at the LVA early in August 2018.
+Interviews conducted by Virginia Humanities will form the core of the exhibition, which will be both an artifactual exhibition installed at the Library and a traveling exhibition that will travel to throughout Virginia.

 African Arrival: Fort Monroe Visitor and Education Center Dedication Ceremony